 Carry around a small notebook, or use your phone to write it all down.

-This will bring an instantaneous awareness of the many unconscious choices were making that resulted in preventing you from reaching your goals.
+This will bring an instantaneous awareness of the many unconscious choices you are making that prevent you from reaching your goals.

 1. Write down list of:

 – Things that you have done in the past and that have prevented you from success.

 – Things that you should have done to succeed but didn’t.

 – Things that happened to you, but you responded poorly and didn’t take 100 percent responsibility for them.

 – Things that you can start doing today to take responsibility for the outcomes of your life.